ripienaar/ec2-boot-init/README.markdown

 The puppet action isn't shipped but can be supplied by your on the URL to the getcommands action.

+You should use this to do the basic bootstrap actions like get Puppet on your node, do the basic setup etc.  From there you'd configure the machine using Puppet.

 Actions:
 --------